Docker Express Install¶

 Table of Contents

 Docker is a container platform.
 There is a desktop version of Docker available for Windows and macOS.
-This tutorial will assume the use of one of those versions.
+This tutorial will assume the use of one of those versions and explain how to use Docker to do two things:

 First, download Docker’s installer for your platform.